 Automobiles in California can be stolen for a number of reasons.
 Sometimes they are stolen and then stripped down so that their component parts may be sold.

 Individuals who steal vehicles and break them down for parts generally work out of chop shops.
-Because of the illicit nature of this activity, individual in California can face criminal charges under California Vehicle Code Section 10801: Owning or Operating a Chop Shop.
+Because of the illicit nature of this activity, individuals in California can face criminal charges under California Vehicle Code Section 10801: Owning or Operating a Chop Shop.

 The Simmrin Law Group can help you learn more about VC 10801 charges.
 Get information about how this charge applies in California’s legal system right here.

 California’s Definition of a Chop Shop